Cox Regression on the Plane: Estimation of model parameters

-\citet{travis2024pseudo} established the consistency and asymptotic normality of the estimator $\hat{b}$, defined as the solution to the GEE \eqref{eq:GEE}, for any general link function $g$.
-For completeness, we summarize the main result for a single bivariate time point ($K=1$).
-Assume that the GLM in Equation~\eqref{eq:GLM_simple} holds for the true, but unknown parameter vector $b^* = (b_0^*,b_1^*,\ldots,b_p^*)^T$.
+\citet{travis2024pseudo} established consistency and asymptotic normality of the estimator $\hat{\tilde b}$, defined as the solution to the GEE \eqref{eq:GEE}, for general link functions $g$.
+For completeness, we summarize the result at a single bivariate time point ($K=1$), assuming the GLM in \eqref{eq:GLM_simple} with true parameter $\tilde b = (b_0,b_1,\ldots,b_p)^T$.
+Assume also that $(C_1,C_2)$ is independent of $(T_1,T_2)$ and $Z$, the bivariate analogue of the completely independent censoring assumption standard in the pseudo-observations literature \citep{andersen_generalised_2003,graw_pseudo-values_2009,overgaard_asymptotic_2017}.